Selenium Web Scraping: A Guide on Handling Dynamic Sites

 save_details()

-This function takes the extracted and cleaned details and saves them into a JSON file.
+This function takes the extracted details and saves them in a JSON file.

 def save_details(details):